guijoe/World-Prayer-App/README.md

 7. **Access the app**

-Open your browser and navigate to `http://localhost:5000`
+Open your browser and navigate to `http://localhost:5000` (5000 is the default port for Flask)

 ## Extending the App